 Make an appointment with Alpine Institute on (03) 5751 9400 or firstname.lastname@example.org

 The Pre Training Interview will consist of the following:

 - Pre Training Review Form discussion

-- Completion of a Language, Literacy and Numeracy (LLN) Review to determine additional support needs and suitability to complete the course
+- Completion of an online VETASSESS for Language, Literacy and Numeracy (LLN) to determine additional support needs and suitability to complete the course

 - Assessments for Recognition of Prior Learning (RPL), National Recognition (NL), or Credit Transfer (CT) if applicable

 - Eligibility for Government Subsidised Training

 Applicants will be informed in writing and email of the outcome of their application.
 Successful applicants will be issued with an Enrolment Form which must be completed and returned with a non-refundable $100 administration fee.
 Upon receipt, confirmation of enrolment will be issued.

 The Institute will offer Credit Transfer (CT), Recognition of Prior Learning (RPL), and National Recognition, to all students through the enrolment process.
 The enrolment process provides students details of how to apply for CT / RPL or National Recognition, CT and has documented procedures for these processes.

 Australian Qualifications and Statements of Attainment that have been issued by any other Registered Training Organisations will be recognised by Alpine Institute.